rook/rook/cluster/examples/kubernetes/ceph/read-affinity-config/README.md

-# MetroDR-RA
+# Read-affinity-config

-This repo holds the scripts for Ceph/RHCS admin to prepare the cluster for implementing read affinity as part of the Metro DR HA feature in Red Hat OCS 4.7 release.
+This repo holds the scripts for Ceph/RHCS admin to prepare the cluster for implementing read affinity as part of the Metro DR High Availability feature in Red Hat OCS 4.7 release.

 In OCS 4.7 this feature is released in dev preview (minimal testing) mode.